andrewkadis/HoloBlade/fpga_firmware/verilog/README.md

   - when running these tools, need to edit scripts/build.sh to point to root location of this project
   - i also put in the following symbolic link to deal with lattice installation issues: 'ln -s /c/lscc/iCEcube2.2017.08 /c/lscc/iCEcube2.2017.08'

-From the CLI, I can compile the entire toolchain with the script with 'source scripts/build.sh'
+From the CLI, I can compile the entire toolchain with the script with 'source scripts/build.sh'.
+To do this, need to make sure that the build script knows where the LSE toolchain is installed: ie, set the following correctly in scripts/build.sh:
+# LSE Versions
+# Dev PC
+# export ICE_ROOT=/d/ProgramFiles/Lattice
+# Lab PC
+export ICE_ROOT=/c/lscc/iCEcube2.2017.08

+Also need to make sure that the programmer is set to the correct binary location and the correct COM port for programming is set.
+The programmer settings need to be configured in the Diamond Programmer App as a one-off, and then they can be saved and the programmer can subsequently be run from the scripts here.

 The directories are the following:
     - src: verilog code